dronahq/self-hosted/kubernetes/README.md

 You can then access DronaHQ at `http://localhost:8080/`.

 ## Additional steps
-DronaHQ strongly recommends you externalize your database, configure SSL, and keep up-to-date with the latest version of DronaHQ.
+You need to externalize your database to a remote host.
+DronaHQ strongly recommends you to configure SSL, and keep up-to-date with the latest version of DronaHQ.
 Setting environment variables is often necessary to configure self-hosted features.

 ### Externalize database
-By default, the DronaHQ Kubernetes installation uses remotely hosted managed database instances of MySQl and MongoDB to make it more maintainable, scalable and reliable.
+By default, the DronaHQ Kubernetes installation uses remotely hosted managed database instances of MySQL and MongoDB to make it more maintainable, scalable and reliable.
 You can make your database DronaHQ ready by following database steps.
 These instructions explain how to set up DronaHQ with an external database.

 1. Move inside directory `external-database`